qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 )
 ```

-Note the use of the [array value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]) on the `ingredients` property, and the lack of `map` (and `first`).
+Note the use of the [array / object value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]) on the `ingredients` property, and the lack of `map` (and `first`).

 Expressing `.ingredients[]` explodes into a stream of values (one for each of the array elements) which are each passed downstream (to `select` and beyond).
 The `select` then only allows the journey to continue for the element(s) that satisfy the condition, which means that the data coming through the last pipe is not an array but an object\*.

 \*theoretically there could be more than one object, but in this case there is just one.

-## Assembly line exercise
+## Assembly Line exercise

-[Assembly line](https://exercism.org/tracks/jq/exercises/assembly-line) is another learning exercise, where I decided to eschew an `if ... elif ... else ... end` structure and instead encode the computation for task 1 (production rate per hour) using an array as a sort of lookup table:
+[Assembly Line](https://exercism.org/tracks/jq/exercises/assembly-line) is another learning exercise, where I decided to eschew an `if ... elif ... else ... end` structure and instead encode the computation for task 1 (production rate per hour) using an array as a sort of lookup table:

 ```jq
 def production_rate_per_hour: